Average copywriters write average sentences. You, I’m guessing, don’t want to be average — you want to master how to write a good sentence.

 - Headlines: Your headlines won’t be complete sentences, but they offer you an opportunity to focus closely on what you are writing.

-- Subject lines: Unlike headlines you can use your subject line in an unconventional way.
+- Subject lines: Unlike headlines, you can use your subject lines in unconventional ways.
 Write complete, robust sentences.
 “Thought of you while I was at the steam bath.”
 Who’s not going to open that email up?
 Measure responses, adjust, and test more ideas.

 Your turn …